WhitneyLampkin/ckad-prep/cheatsheets/randomness.md

 ## Creating Services
 `k run <pod_name> ...` - create a pod or deployment, etc.
-`k expose <pod or deployment> --type=ClusterIP(default) ...` - expose pod, deployments, etc with new service
+`k expose <pod or deployment> --type=ClusterIP(default) ...` - expose pod, deployments, etc with new service `-- curl http://project-plt-6cc-svc.pluto:3333` - curl a service by svc-name.namespace:port from a temp pod (namespace can be deleted if running in that context already)

 ## Other Notes
 `> [file_name]` - output to file
-`k describe pod [pod_name] | grep -i status:` - output the current status of a pod `k describe job` - see job history in Events section
+`k describe pod [pod_name] | grep -i status:` - output the current status of a pod `k describe job` - see job history in Events section `--labels project=plt-6cc-api` - add labels to pods